beallasai/turtlesim-controller/README.md

 ![gif](.fig/demo.gif)

 It allows you to control the ROS turtlesim_node from a simple webpapp using Rosbridge.
-Move the turtle with the right joystick or clicking the buttons.
+- Move the turtle with the right joystick or clicking the buttons.
-Change its orientation using the left joystick.
+- Change its orientation using the left joystick.

+*This repo also contains a scripts folder, some extra code included to better know ROS functionalities using turtlesim_node.*

 ## Dependencies